Which course should I take?

 First Aid for Snow Travelers – ideal for those who generally travel in winter conditions within one hour of definitive care.
 Gain the skills you need to prevent, recognize and treat medical emergencies and injuries common to skiers, snowshoers and snowmobilers.
 We’ll spend time practicing lifesaving cold weather interventions and other tricks.

 First Aid for Bikers and Cyclists – for those who generally ride within one hour of definitive care.
 Focus on the skills you need to prevent, recognize and treat medical emergencies and injuries common to cyclists and bikers – with whatever you have on hand.
 By request.

 First Aid for Women – a great gift for your friend, sister, mother – anyone who might appreciate a women-only chance to practice patient assessment and response.
-We’ll also talk about handing menstruation and urinary tract and yeast infections in the outdoors.
-Taught twice a year to celebrate Galentine’s Day and Mother’s Day, and by request.
+We’ll also talk about handing menstruation, UTI’s and yeast infections in the outdoors.
+Taught twice a year to celebrate Galentine’s Day and Mother’s Day, and also by request.

 SOLO Wilderness First Aid (WFA) $200, 16 Hours

 SOLO Wilderness First Aid is ideal for outdoor professionals and enthusiasts who regularly spend time in the outdoors one hour or more from definitive care, because there are additional interventions you can and should do if it’s going to be a while before medical providers reach you.

 This includes hikers, climbers, paddlers, bikers, skiers, camp counselors, surveyors, scouts, archaeologists, and parents of active children – anyone who wants to feel more independent, empowered and capable during outdoor pursuits.